CartaStudio/CartaDAO/README.md

 A smart contract that makes proposals on behalf of Carta Studio, with the potential to be replaced by a vote allowing all eligible members to make proposals.
 [Read More](Deputy)

 #### Utils
+A smart contract thath holds delegatable NFTs on behalf of all members of Carta DAO.
+[Read More](DelegatableVault)

+#### Utils
 A helper smart contract with read-only functionality, providing structured asset data to the view.
 [Read More](Utils)

 #### UniswapV2Pair
 A smart contract created by the Quickswap v2 protocol, allowing for the swapping of ERC-20 tokens.
 Manages the liquidity of Carta Coin paired with USDC stablecoin.
 [Read More](UniswapV2Pair)